TrickyPi/ll/packages/ll-script/README.md

 # ll-script

-a simple webpack builder for react
+a simple webpack builder for react (inspire from react-scripts)

 ## feat